tpr1992/Mod-2-Project-Flatiron-Forum/README.md

 ### Flatiron Forum

 - Please run `rails s` on port 3000 to run the project.
-For testing purposes, you may either create a new account, or use the following credentials:
+For testing purposes, you may either create a new account, or use the following credentials: Username: `test`, Password: `123456`
-                      Username: test
-                      Password: 123456

 - This is my mod 2 project from Flatiron School.
 It is built entirely in Rails and is inspired by Reddit and other forum style platforms.